Lanka Sama Samaja Party

 The Lanka Sama Samaja Party, often abbreviated as LSSP (lit.
 'Lanka Equal Society Party', Sinhala: ලංකා සම සමාජ පක්ෂය, Tamil: லங்கா சமசமாஜக் கட்சி), is a major Trotskyist political party in Sri Lanka.
 It was the first political party in Sri Lanka (at the time known as British Ceylon), having been founded in 1935 by Leslie Goonewardene, N. M. Perera, Colvin R. de Silva, Philip Gunawardena and Robert Gunawardena.
 The party is currently led by Tissa Vitharana.
 The party was founded with Leninist ideals, and is classified as a party with socialist aims.

 The LSSP emerged as a major political force in the Sri Lankan independence movement during the 1940s, during which time the party was forced to go underground due to its opposition to the British war effort.
-The party played an instrumental role in the Indian independence movement and later Quit India Movement through the Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).
+The party played an instrumental role in the Indian independence movement and later the Quit India Movement through the Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).
 Its efforts contributed to India's and Sri Lanka's independence from the British Empire, in 1947 and 1948 respectively.

 The LSSP spearheaded the 1953 Hartal (strike), caused by vast food price inflation under the United National Party (UNP) government.
 Maintaining the price of rice at 25 cents per measure had been an electoral promise by the UNP in the 1952 elections, and the introduction of the new rate of 70 cents elicited massive public anger.

-From the late 1940s to 1960s, the Lanka Sama Samaja Party served as the main opposition party of Sri Lanka, whilst being recognised as the Sri Lankan wing of the Fourth International, a Trotskyist political international.
+From the late 1940s to the 1960s, the Lanka Sama Samaja Party served as the main opposition party of Sri Lanka, whilst being recognised as the Sri Lankan wing of the Fourth International, a Trotskyist political international.
 During this period, the party was able to use its considerable political influence to reform the former British colony of Ceylon into a socialist republic by nationalising organisations in the banking, education, industry, media and trade sectors.
 In 1964, the party joined the United Front alongside the Sri Lanka Freedom Party (SLFP) and formed a socialist SLFP-led government, leading to its expulsion from the Fourth International.
-Through their election landslide in 1964, the United Front brought the world's first non-hereditary female head of government in modern history, Sirimavo Bandaranaike to power as Prime Minister of Sri Lanka.
+Through their election landslide in 1970, the United Front brought the world's first non-hereditary female head of government in modern history, Sirimavo Bandaranaike to power as Prime Minister of Sri Lanka.
 The party peaked in political strength in the 1970s, when it was again leading a coalition government with several of its leaders in key cabinet roles.

 In recent years, the party has played a supporting role in several coalition governments led by the SLFP, such as from 1994–2001, 2004–2015, and 2020–2022.
 The party has had no parliamentary representation since 2024.